 According to "The Old Waldorf-Astoria Bar Book," the drink was first created at the bar of the Bellevue-Stratford in Philadelphia.
 It was a popular hang out for "literary, legal, financial, and business lights of the Quaker City" during the late 1800s.

 Today, grenadine is often used in place of the raspberry syrup.
 However, Gary "Gaz" Regan advocates for raspberry syrup in "The Joy of Mixology," because "without it, this drink isn't much to talk about."
 If you were to compare Clover Clubs made with the two ingredients, you'd likely agree.

-The other essential ingredient in this drink is the egg white because it adds a great foam to the drink for a great finishing touch.
+The other essential ingredient in this drink is the egg white.
+It adds a luscious foam to the drink for a great finishing touch.